ericcombiolab/LRTK/README.md

 ## Database and demo data
 The required database can be downloaded from Google Drive (https://drive.google.com/drive/folders/1XPW2avL_LZAt5yIh9tb35jZ5GfCSj7eQ).

 In addition, we provide several examples to test LRTK on different linked-read sequencing technologies.
-We have included a human genome dataset (FQs) and a metagenomic dataset on Google Drive (https://drive.google.com/drive/folders/1XPW2avL_LZAt5yIh9tb35jZ5GfCSj7eQ).
+We have included a human genome dataset and a metagenomic dataset on Google Drive (https://drive.google.com/drive/folders/1XPW2avL_LZAt5yIh9tb35jZ5GfCSj7eQ).

+Now the database and demo data is also available at Baidu net disk (https://pan.baidu.com/s/1B-ZRHEMGEWjS-yzTBeSIsQ?pwd=y76i).

 # Running examples
 ## Help information